nodeontrain/nodeontrain.xyz/tuts/unsuccessful_signups.md

 Validation error: Validation len failed
 {% endhighlight %}

 As in the console session above, the failed save generates a list of error messages associated with the `user` object.
-To display the messages in the browser, we’ll render an error-messages partial on the user new page
+To display the messages in the browser, we'll render an error-messages partial on the user new page

 `public/partials/users/new.html`